brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-ama-birch-and-bennet-bergman.md

       founding editor of Slow Poetry in America Newsletter and auric press.
 His work is included in the current issue of The Tiny.
   - person: sarah-wang
-    event_bio: Sarah Wang is a writer in New York.
-She has written for BOMB, n+1, The Los Angeles Review of Books, Joyland, Catapult, Biennale de l'Image en Mouvement at the Centre d'Art Contemporain Genève, Conjunctions, Stonecutter Journal, semiotext(e)'s Animal Shelter, The Shanghai Literary Review, Performa Magazine, Musée d'Art Contemporain de Lyon, and The Last Newspaper at the New Museum, among other publications.
-She is the winner of a Nelson Algren runner-up prize for fiction and is currently a fellow at the Center for Fiction and the Asian American Writers' Workshop's Witness Program, which bridges conversations about mass incarceration and migrant detention.
+    event_bio: "Sarah Wang is a writer in New York.
+She has written for BOMB, The New Republic, n+1, PEN America, The Los Angeles Review of Books, and American Short Fiction, among other publications.
+She is a Tin House Scholar, a Kundiman Mentorship Lab Fellow, the winner of a Nelson Algren prize for fiction, and was a fellow at the Center for Fiction and the Asian American Writers' Workshop's Witness Program.
+She has received support from PEN America, Poets & Writers, Author's League, and the Foundation for Contemporary Arts. "
   - person: shelley-marlow
     event_bio: Shelley Marlow wrote Two Augusts In a Row In a Row, a novel (Publication Studio, Portland, 2015) plus art editions (Hudson and London,